Gaois research projects team

 Mairéad Nic Lochlainn (Research editor) has a B.A.
 International in Irish and German as well as a Higher Diploma in Education from NUI Galway and an M.A. in Translation Studies from Dublin City University.

-Jamie Murphy (Research editor) has a degree in Irish and French from University College Cork as well as an M.A. in Translation Studies from Dublin City University.
+Jamie Murphy (Postdoctoral researcher) has a degree in Irish and French from University College Cork as well as an M.A. in Translation Studies from Dublin City University.
 He completed his M.A. thesis on translation theory in Children’s Literature.
 As well as this, he spent some time working in the Irish translation unit in the European Parliament in Luxembourg.
 He is interested in Irish drama, terminology and translation in general.
 He is currently pursuing a PhD in the area of translation theory and Irish translated drama from the 20th and 21st century.

 Jeaic Mag Fhinn (Editorial research assistant) has an undergraduate degree in Irish Language & Literature and in Mathematics from the University of Notre Dame and an M.A. in Modern Irish from NUI Galway.
 His M.A. thesis was on hero tales collected in the Schools' Collection and gender.